binaryphile/binaryphile.com/posts/simple-semantic-table-layout-for-non-table-markup.md

 Notice that we've changed the display of .tel-tabular > * from table-row to table-row-group.
 This allows us to add a level of rows under the .tel-fieldset element that are still rows and still align with the columns.
-In your css you can just use the table-row-group value in the first place.
-I didn't only because I wanted to show the progression of the css as we added features.
+In the css in [this gist] I just use the table-row-group value in the first place.
+For this article I just wanted to show the progression of the css as we added features.

 Also notice the padding added to the label.
 This is so that the legend text doesn't cramp the lines above and below it.
 This is the easy way